victor0989/FPGA_modules-uart-ethernet-/README.md

 # FPGA_modules-uart-ethernet
 This repository contains VHDL modules for FPGA development, focusing on UART, Ethernet, GPIO, and SPI protocols, as well as C modules for the ESP32 platform using PlatformIO.

-It serves as a collection of small projects and ideas for signal processing and peripheral interfacing.
+This project is designed for testing algorithms and signal processing, providing a collection of small projects and ideas for signal processing and peripheral interfacing.
+The modules can be extended to include automotive and aerospace protocols for further testing and integration.

 ## Module Examples